Yunjeong-Kim/covid19_south_korea/README.md

 # Acknowledgements
 Thanks sincerely to *JunYoung Kim (University of Nevada Las Vegas, DataX Lab)* for his contribution to data collection.

+# Disclaimer

+This is an assignment of Johns Hopkins Data Science for Public Health